alphagov/paas-team-manual/source/support/CF_UAA_user_management.html.md

 In order to notify the org manager of a given user, we need to find out who that would be.
 UAA does not know which org/space user belongs to.
 This information is only available to cloud controller: `cf curl /v2/users/<uaa_user_id>/summary`

 The user summary contains all orgs and spaces they are member of.
 It also contains the UAA ID of managers of these.
-To get user name from UAA id, simply: `bundle exec uaac curl /Users/<uaa_user_id> | grep userName`
+To get user name from UAA id, enter: `bundle exec uaac curl /Users/<uaa_user_id> | grep userName`

 ## Notifying the org manager